Phuket for AmericansTax Guide

 Rental Income — US Tax Treatment

-Rental income from your Phuket property is taxable in the US on Schedule E of your federal return.
-Thailand imposes 15% withholding tax on gross rental income paid to non-resident foreign owners — your management company handles this deduction.
+Rental income from your Phuket property is taxable in the US on Schedule E. Thailand imposes 15% withholding tax on gross rental income for non-resident foreign owners — your management company handles this deduction.
+The US-Thailand Tax Treaty generally provides a credit for Thai taxes paid against your US liability, preventing double taxation.

 Capital Gains on Sale

-When you sell, any gain is taxable in the US as a foreign capital gain.
+Any gain is taxable in the US as a foreign capital gain.
 Long-term rates (0%, 15%, or 20%) apply if held more than one year.
-Thai transfer taxes at sale are deductible as selling costs in your US calculation.
+Thai transfer taxes at sale are deductible as selling costs.
+Section 1031 exchanges and Section 121 primary residence exclusions do not apply to foreign property.

 The FET Form and Repatriation